FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Room.md

 !> _HOA advanced features are only available with the Ultimate license of SPAT Revolution._

-All inputs to a room must be in some kind of Channel Based format, even when it is an Ambisonic or Binaural Room. <!--That is the workflow at the time of writing (SPAT Revolution v1.1).--> This makes most intuitive sense, when using Ambisonic format inputs as pre-encoded "3D sound field" type inputs into a room.
+All inputs to a room must be in channel-based format, even when it is an Ambisonic or Binaural Room. <!--That is the workflow at the time of writing (SPAT Revolution v1.1).--> This makes most intuitive sense, when using Ambisonic format inputs as pre-encoded "3D sound field" type inputs into a room.
 You cannot just add them into an HOA room, even though they may be HOA format.
 Why is that?

-This is because Ambisonic audio always needs to be _decoded_ into a channel based format to hear the specialized audio on speakers (as we have mentioned a few times already).
+This is because Ambisonic audio always needs to be _decoded_ into a channel based format to hear the spatialized audio on speakers (as we have mentioned a few times already).
 And so in a virtual room, an Ambisonic source needs to be decoded to a _virtual_ speaker configuration.
 The choice of what virtual speaker configuration you decode the Ambisonic audio to will influence the way the source's direct signals will sound and its sound will be altered by the way it interacts with the Virtual Room Acoustics.
 If it is a 1st or 2nd Order B-Format source, then a Cube configuration for 3D or an Octaphonic for 2D is usually a good choice.
 The important thing to keep in mind is that a higher order of Ambisonic encoding will sound more accurate on a higher density channel-based configuration - and if the source Ambisonic encoding is 3D, then you really should choose a 3D type of channel configuration.

 !> _Ambisonic encoded audio is not intended to be listened to without decoding_

-The other important thing to keep in mind is that decoding Ambisonics to a virtual Channel Based configuration allows for some very special transformations and redesigning possibilities of the original Ambisonic source.
+The other important thing to keep in mind is that decoding Ambisonics to a virtual channel-based configuration allows for some very special transformations and redesigning possibilities of the original Ambisonic source.
 When a B-Format source becomes an arbitrary configuration of virtual emitters in the virtual room, the ambisonic sound field becomes a group that you can manipulate and transform using all the source parameters - especially, the [barycentric source parameters](6_Spat_Environment_6_6_Source_6_6_Source?id=barycentric.md) which are really useful for rotating and transforming the original sound field in many ways.

 > Ambisonic encoding is a convenient way to share and archive spatial sound mixes

-The output from an Ambisonic room must always be _decoded_ into a channel based stream in order to hear the resulting spatial image.
+The output from an Ambisonic room must always be _decoded_ into a channel-based stream in order to hear the resulting spatial image.
 But even though it is not speaker compatible, it is still an audio data stream - so therefore it is quite possible to record a HOA stream to disk without decoding.
 This is a powerful way to work, as the HOA format encodes full sphere spatial information which can then be decoded/transcoded at a later stage.

 ![](include/SpatRevolution_UserGuide_-118.jpg)
 <!-- TODO: update the image, and update in order to give the indication of ACN and N3D for SPAT Room.-->

-In an HOA Room, the Order can be changed at the output configuration of the room very easily, by selecting a different value pull down menu.
+In an HOA Room, the order can be changed at the output configuration of the room very easily, by selecting a different value pull down menu.
 When you have correctly set up a speaker compatible decoding method for the HOA stream coming out of a Virtual Room, you should clearly hear the difference in focus and the way that the Artificial Reverberation behaves as the Order goes up. <!-- Do not be complacent about the simplicity of the HOA interface.
 There is plenty going on under the hood but Spat makes it feel simple to explore how different Ambisonic Orders sound.
 Similarly, other encoding options are available to apply and listen to directly. -->

 <!-- An HOA Room simulates many different Ambisonic decoding options in real time. --> When you decode (or Transcode) an HOA Room output into a Channel Based, you will be able to hear how different Ambisonic encoding and decoding options (such as Method and Type) will sound.
 The topic of Ambisonic decoding options such as Type and Method is a particularly large one but in the end, it comes down to how the sound field will come across and this involves listening.
 Similar to how sommeliers get to know the nuances of wine by opening lots of bottles, the best way to get to know Ambisonic options and understand for yourself how they affect the sound is by decoding and listening on different setups.
 And perhaps also digging into some of the literature you will find online.